 2019 was a special year for me – not only because I was turning 30, but also because I had so many incredible trips planned.
 My friend, Abby, and I had been looking forward to visiting Iceland for years.
 And, luckily for me, Abby is an avid planner!
 She pretty much squared away every last detail of our trip before I even booked flights – which was literally the only thing she left for me to do.

-P.S. check out our Iceland: A-Broad Overview page for lots of bonus material to help you plan your own trip to Iceland.
+P.S. check out our Iceland: A-Broad Overview page for bonus material to help you plan your own trip to Iceland.

 Abby and her husband, Deep, drove to Washington D.C. and my boyfriend, Tim, and I flew to Dallas to catch our overnight flights to Iceland.
 We were set to arrive within less than twenty minutes of each other the next morning.
 How perfect!